Bill-Gray/PDCursesMod/fb/README.md

 Alt-/ (Alt-Slash) will rotate the screen 90 degrees clockwise;  repeat for 180- and 270-degree rotation.
 This may be useful on phones and other handheld,  hand-rotatable displays.
 It also can help if you have a monitor set up in portrait mode.

 With the Linux framebuffer,  all monitors will be used.
 With DRM,  the default one will normally be used.
-But you can set `PDC_SCREEN=HDMI`, `PDC_SCREEN=VGA`, `PDC_SCREEN=DVI`,  etc. as an environment variable to specify a particular display.
+But you can set `PDC_SCREEN=1`, `PDC_SCREEN=2`, `PDC_SCREEN=3`,  etc. as an environment variable to specify a particular display.

+Also with DRM,  you can cycle among available displays with Alt-=.
+On my system,  at least,  this only works when one is root.
+I've yet to figure out why.

 Possible 'to do' items
 ----------------------